Jabb0/FastFlow3D/README.md

 # FastFlow3D Implementation
 This repository contains an implementation of the FastFlow3D architecture from "Scalable Scene Flow from Point Clouds in the Real World (Jund et al. 2021)" in PyTorch (with PyTorch lightning).

-As a baseline the FlowNet3D architecture by Liu et al. (2019) is implemented as well.
+As a baseline the FlowNet3D architecture by Liu et al. (2019) is implemented as well but is in an experimental stage.

 The repository allows to work with the Waymo dataset and its scene flow annotations as well as the FlyingThings3D dataset.